FIRE-HAI/FIRE-HAI/README.md

 - 👋 Hi, I’m @FIRE-HAI
-- 👀 I’m interested in Pyrhon
+- 👀 I’m interested in Python
 - 🌱 I’m currently learning Hacking
 - 💞️ I’m looking to collaborate on TG And GitHub